 - Special discussion for care of a young-onset dementia patient: Plan care for younger persons with dementia.

 Some relevant interviews on this site:

 - Choices made by caregivers and their family members affect the ability to give care.
-Rajesh’s mother-in-law is a dementia patient; he describes how his choices affected his availability to support his wife, the primary caregiver, and shares tips on various aspects to be considered by the family of a dementia patient: Mistakes made, lessons learnt, tips shared .
+Rajesh’s mother-in-law is a dementia patient.
+He describes how his choices affected how he supported his wife, the primary caregiver.
+He shares tips on various aspects to be considered by the family of a dementia patient: Mistakes made, lessons learnt, tips shared .

 - Caregiving affects everyone in the family: His condition affected every sphere of my life .

 - A doctor-caregiver says planning gets missed out:When you are in the rut of things you can’t think

 Some external references and links based on the discussion on the page